spencertipping/ni/doc/interop.md

 end
 ```

-JIT has three minor disadvantages that are worth being aware of:
+JIT has minor disadvantages that are worth being aware of:

 1. Subroutines are no longer closures, though you can pass in named references
    to similar effect.